SickChill/SickChill.Wiki/Settings-explained.md

 `Search NZBs`
 Enable this setting if you plan to use NZB's and usenet to snatch your shows.
 `Send .nzb files to:`
 Select you download client.
 Currently the directly supported NZB clients are SABnzbd and NZBget.
 However for all other clients you can use the blackhole method.
 With this method Sickrage places the NZB in a folder of your choosing.
 Simply let your download client monitor that folder for new NZB files.
 And the download client does the rest.
-This makes SickRage compatible with almost every download client out there.
+This makes Sick-Rage compatible with almost every download client out there.
 `SABnzbd server URL`
 Add the URL where your SABnzbd client is located.
 `SABnzbd username`